hacss/hacss.github.io/src/getting-started.md

 # Getting Started

-If you are using a modern browser, you can start tinkering in the [Basement](https://basement.hacss.io) without installing anything.
+You can start tinkering in the [Basement](https://basement.hacss.io) without installing anything.
 When you are ready to use Hacss in your own environment, the instructions that follow will guide you through installation and basic usage.

 ## Installation